raspberrypilearning/fetching-the-weather/README.md

 ![](cover.png)

-This resource teaches how to access the Raspberry Pi Weather Station database, using a RESTful API, and how to use the haversine formuala to calculate which weather station is closest to you, and then fetch the latest weather data from that station.
+This resource teaches how to access the Raspberry Pi Weather Station database using a RESTful API, how to use the haversine formuala to calculate which weather station is closest to you, and how to fetch the latest weather data from that station.

 ## Licence